Genuine Community (Matthew 18:1-22)

 If you’re entering Christian community with a focus on yourself, wondering what’s in it for you, and how you can advance and get others to think well of you, then you haven’t experienced genuine Christian community.
 In fact, Jesus says, you may not have entered the kingdom of heaven at all.

-Let’s ask the question, then: what is genuine Christian community?
+Let’s ask, then: what is genuine Christian community?

 Let’s look at what genuine Christian community looks like.